The Kanta Services form a unique service entity based on legislation.

 Act on the Electronic Processing of Client Data in Healthcare and Social Welfare

 The deployment of the Kanta Services is mandatory for private health and social service providers if they are using an information system for the purpose of processing of client and patient data.
-Private healthcare service providers do not have a transition period for joining the Kanta Services.
-They must join at the latest on 1 November 2021 when the Act will enter into force.

 In terms of private and public providers of social services, the obligation to join will become effective within the transition periods.
 Further information about the entry into force of the Act and the transition periods: